 The accuracy of the rankings will be further enhanced in 2021 by factoring in extra vessel characteristics including engine type and hull design.
 Other improvements in the pipeline include adding historical data and sulphur dioxide and nitrogen oxide emissions estimates.

 The service covers crude and product tankers ranging from Handysize up to VLCC as well as dry vessels from Capesize down to Handysize.

-Sign up here for free technical and operational webinars in 2021
+Sign up here for free technical and operational webinars and virtual conferences in 2021